Colorado River’s Status and Its Impact on Affected States

 Climate Adaptation Colorado River Status

-CNN reports that the Colorado River is diminishing.
-It has severe implications for the farmers in Arizona and California that rely on it for irrigation, electricity, and drinking water supply.
+CNN reports that the Colorado River is experiencing a decline.
+It has severe implications for farmers in Arizona and California, who rely on it for irrigation, electricity, and drinking water supplies.

 Significance of the Colorado River

 Snow melts from the Rocky Mountains of Colorado, Utah, and Wyoming, flowing through its tributaries, feeds the Colorado River.
-Its two vast drainage – the Upper and Lower Basins, feeding lakes and dams that supply 40 million people in seven western states and Mexico and irrigates more than 5 million acres of farmland (Kann, 2021).
+It’s two vast drainage basins – the Upper and Lower Basins, feeding lakes and dams that supply 40 million people in seven western states and Mexico and irrigate more than 5 million acres of farmland (Kann, 2021).

-The article says that “Las Vegas relies on the river for 90% of its water supply, Tucson for 82% and San Diego for around 66%”.
-Los Angeles, Phoenix, and Denver also depend on a huge portion of their water supply from the river.
-Experts that the river is the ‘lifeblood of the American West’ and cities that are now thriving would not have been possible without it.
+The article states that “Las Vegas relies on the river for 90% of its water supply, Tucson for 82%, and San Diego for approximately 66%.”
+Los Angeles, Phoenix, and Denver also rely heavily on a significant portion of their water supply from the river.
+Experts say that the river is the ‘lifeblood of the American West’ and cities that are now thriving would not have been possible without it.

 The River is drying up